Lieutenant Colonel Donovan Matteson

 Commander, Detachment 085

-Lieutenant Colonel Donald “Jeff” Fyffe is the Commander of Air Force Reserve Officer Training Corps, Detachment 085.
-He is an Adjunct Professor and the Chair of the Department of Aerospace Studies at the University of California, Berkeley.
+Lieutenant Colonel Donovan Matteson serves as the Commander of Air Force Reserve Officer Training Corps Detachment 085 and Chair of the Department of Aerospace Studies at the University of California Berkeley.
+He is responsible for leading a team of active duty cadre and oversees the recruitment, education, professional development and commissioning of the next generation of Air Force leaders.

 Lieutenant Colonel Maxine Lucas